mmartche/mmartche.github.io/_posts/project/2015-06-17-ecommerce.en.markdown

 Set up and monitor your analytics, so you can determine what parts of your conversion funnel are working, and can tweak when necessary.

-Direct Sites Online specialises in helping bricks-and-mortar stores get online.

- Todas as lojas incluem:
+####Consult us!

+Along with the {{ site.co_name }}, we can offer the best safely, shop and consulting for your business.
+{{ site.co_name }} specializes in developing online stores.
+We use an innovative platform, fast, responsive, which has a fast, stable and secure technology for its e-commerce environment.

+We have the plan for you sell your products through an online store.
+Our e-commerce plans aims to make its accessible store for everyone, whether a company or individual.
+Choose the plan that fits you and mount your virtual store today.
+Currently we have high technology and many resources for stores registered on our portal.

-- Especificações PCI Compliant
+- Specifications PCI Compliant
-- Multi Línguas
+- Multi Languages
-- Integração com Gateways de Pagamento (Pagseguro, Paypal, Bitcoins)
+- Integration with Payment Gateways (PagSeguro, Paypal, Bitcoins)
-- Api integrada com Google, Mercado Livre entre outros.
+- Integrated with Google Api, Free Market among others.
-- Responsivo Mobile, Tablet, Desktop
+- Responsive Mobile, Tablet, Desktop
-- Limite de Itens
-- Controle de Page Views
-- Controle total sobre Relatórios
+- Full control over report
-- Controle Estoque Local
+- Local Inventory Control
-- Chat
-- Histórico do cliente
-- Gerenciamento de Pedidos
+- Chat*
+- Customer History
+- Order Management
-- Cliente Workflow
+- Client Workflow
-- Carrinho Abandonado
+- Shipping Calculation
-- Cálculo de Frete
+- Maps
-- Mapas
+- Tying Sell
-- Venda Casada
+- Discount coupon
-- Cupom de desconto
-- Review de Produtos
+- Review of Products
-- 99.9% Uptime Garantido.
-Não saia do ar!
+- Uptime Guaranteed.
+Do not offline!
-- Preço Justo
+- Fair Price
-- Painel administrativo em português

-####Nosso Propósito
-Deseja uma loja virtual ou você que pensa em uma plataforma a nível Black Friday.

-####Consulte-nos!
+- Administrative Panel Multi Language